minorua/Qgis2threejs/docs/source/API.rst

 API
 ===

-See :doc:`ProgrammaticalExportUsingPython` for an example of usage.
+See :doc:`ProgrammaticExportUsingPython` for an example of usage.

 Exporter class
 --------------